xsuite/xsuite/docs/xsuite_data_management.rst

 Memory management in xtrack trackers
 ====================================

-When an xtrack.Tracker object is created, all beam elements are moved to a same buffer in the context specified when the tracker is created.
+When an xtrack.Tracker object is created, all beam elements are moved to one buffer in the context specified when the tracker is created.
 For example:

 .. code-block:: python